 Sellers (aka miners) can run the NiceHash Miner software or connect their mining hardware (ASICs) or just regular PCs to NiceHash stratum servers and fulfill the buyer’s order.
 As payment, the buyer will get the Bitcoin counter-value of the cryptocurrency he wanted to mine and the seller will be compensated in Bitcoin for each valid contribution he made to the mining process.
 The graph below explains how this process works on NiceHash.

-There is a total of 34 mining algorithms supported by the service, including SHA-256 (Bitcoin’s algorithm), DaggerHashimoto, Sia, CryptoNight, Blake, Equihash, Scrypt, Keccak, Lyra2RE and 2REv2, X11, X13, X15 and others.
+There is a total of 34 mining algorithms supported by the service, including SHA-256 (Bitcoin’s algorithm), DaggerHashimoto, Sia, CryptoNight, Blake, Equihash, and Scrypt, Keccak, Lyra2RE and 2REv2, X11, X13, X15, and others.

 Buyers can start buying/using hash power once they create an account on the NiceHash website while sellers have the option to remain anonymous.
 The service operates from Europe under the “NiceHash” name while their USA servers operate under the name of WestHash.
 The servers are located in Amsterdam, San Jose (USA), Hong Kong (China), Tokyo (Japan), Chennai (India), and Sao Paulo (Brazil).